ShazinCP/ShazinCp/README.md

 - :computer: Loves to code and solve problems on competitive coding platforms.

-- :headphones: Music is my best friend.

-- :video_game: I like to play games.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue)](https://www.linkedin.com/in/shazin-muhammed-5a6298268/)
 ---